IntelligentGeometry/GeGnn/readme.md

 ![](img/bunny.jpg)

 We provide a script to test the network and visualize the results.
-The following command test our method on the specified mesh, and will open a polyscope window for visualization.
-(If you are using ssh and could not open the window, please delete polyscope-related code in `GeGnn_standalong.py`.)
+The following command tests our method on the specified mesh and will open a polyscope window for visualization.
+(If you are using ssh and cannot open the window, please delete polyscope-related code in `GeGnn_standalong.py`.)

-Feel free to change `--test_file` to test on other meshes, and change `--start_pts` to test on different source points.
+Feel free to change `--test_file` to test on other meshes and change `--start_pts` to test on different source points.

 ```shell
 python3 GeGnn_standalong.py --mode SSAD --test_file data/test_mesh/bunny.obj --ckpt_path pretrained/ours00500.solver.tar --start_pts 0 --output out/ssad_ours.npy